lianmin/is-valid-array/README.md

 # is-valid-array

-check whether a given value is an array and its length is greater than 1
+checking whether a given value is an array and its length is greater than 0

 ## install